The Stefan problem and free targets of optimal Brownian martingale transport: Optimal target problem

-From now on until the end of the proof of this case, we restrict $\tau_2$ to the initial distribution $\mu_1$ and call it still $\tau_2$.
-Define a randomized stopping time $\bar \tau$ as follows: For the portion $\mu_1\wedge f$ stop immediately, and for the rest $\mu_1 - \mu_1 \wedge f$, follow the Brownian motion until $\tau_1 \wedge \tau_2$.
+{\red We now define} a randomized stopping time $\bar \tau$ as follows: For the portion $\mu_1\wedge f$ stop immediately, and for the rest $\mu_1 - \mu_1 \wedge f$, follow the Brownian motion until $\tau_1 \wedge \tau_2$.
 Notice that $\bar \tau \le \tau_1$ from its construction.
 The rest of proof is similar to (I) case with additional consideration for stopping at the initial time.
 Details follow.

 We show that $\bar \tau$ is admissible, namely, if we let $\bar \nu$ be its distribution (with the initial distribution $\mu_1$), $W_{\bar \tau} \sim \bar \nu$, then $\bar \nu \le f$.
 To see this, first write $\bar \nu=\mu_1 \wedge f + \bar \nu^1$ where $\bar \nu^1$ is the distribution of the rest.
 For Brownian particles with positive time $\bar \tau >0$, that is, those accounting for $\bar \nu^1$, if $W_{\bar \tau} \in \{ x \ | \ s_1 (x) \ge s_2(x)\}$ then $\bar \tau \ge \tau_1$ so $\bar \tau =\tau_1$.
 Similarly, if $W_{\bar \tau} \in \{ x \ | \ s_2 (x) \ge s_1(x)\}$ then $\bar \tau \ge \tau_2$ so $\bar \tau =\tau_2$.
 Therefore, as well as From these, we have